 When there is a lack of airflow the refrigerant temperature drops below freezing.
 The moisture in the air around the evaporator then begins freezing to the coil and any refrigerant piping leaving the evaporator going to the compressor (Technically the suction line).
 The solution to fixing the ice problem is to fix the air flow problem.
 The evaporator coil on that day was completely plugged up with dust and debris.
 When I arrived the ice was thawed and I quickly identified the problem.
 Because of how dirty the evaporator coils was I had to pull the coil from the air handler requiring a major operation on the AC system.

 After removing the evaporator coil I took the coil to a car wash.
 I sealed off the refrigeration piping so prevent water or moisture from getting inside the piping.
 I then completely sprayed the evaporator with coil cleaner and got the nozzle for the car wash and spray the coil cleaned being careful to angle the spray as to not damage the coil fins.
-All the dirt and dust and trash was cleaned from the coil and the evaporator coil re-installed.
+All the dirt and dust and trash were cleaned from the coil and the evaporator coil re-installed.

 Evaporator Coils Dirty Ice On Air Conditioner - AC Back to Normal